el2718/FastQSL2/README.md

       fastqsl, Bx, By, Bz, xreg=[0,nx-1], yreg=[0,0], zreg=[0,nz-1], qsl=qsl
       ```
       * Actually **yperiod** is invoked in the above code, the space period is 1
-      * For spherical coordinates, ny, nz can not be 2, because $\vartheta, r$ -directions can not be periodical in any case
+      * For spherical coordinates, ny, nz can not be 2, because $\vartheta, r$-directions can not be periodical in any case
 ### Output domain
   * **xreg, yreg, zreg**: coordinates of the output region, in arrays of two elements
     * default is to include the whole 2D region at the bottom